Skip to content Skip to navigation menu

 • Measure from the centre of the fixing screw to the outside of the lock on both sides.
 Deduct five from each measurement and put a 10 in the middle; for example, if the lengths are 45mm and 50mm, you need a 40:10:45 product

-• If the Euro profile cylinder you’re replacing sticks out more than 5mm beyond the door handle faceplate, it’s vulnerable to a ‘snap attack’; choose a replacement that protrudes less
+• If the Euro profile cylinder lock you’re replacing sticks out more than 5mm beyond the door handle faceplate, it’s vulnerable to a ‘snap attack’; choose a replacement that protrudes less

 • Most Euro profile locks have a keyhole on both ends, but some have a keyhole outside, and a thumb turn inside; these tend to be less secure